IDT-ITI/TSalV360/README.md

 ```
 * Download the frames of the videos from the Sports-360 dataset, by following the instructions [here](https://github.com/vhchuong/Saliency-prediction-for-360-degree-video/tree/main).
 The subset of the videos that are included in our TSV360 dataset, can be found [here](dataset/sports360.json).

-* Download the textual descriptions and the associated ground-truth saliency maps of our TSV360 dataset from Zenodo (here)(zenodo link)
+* Download the textual descriptions and the associated ground-truth saliency maps of our TSV360 dataset from Zenodo [here](https://zenodo.org/records/16991178)

 In case you have troubles accessing any of the above, please contant us at ioankont@iti.gr.